The Nashville Day Trip

 📍 111 S Public Square, Upstairs, Centerville

 This is the centerpiece of your day.
 Head upstairs at The LOCAL Place and into MADE @ The Local — Centerville's paint-your-own pottery studio and candle-making bar.
 No reservations required.
 No time limit.
-Grab a pottery piece or set up a candle pour, open that bottle of wine you picked up at the winery (yes, MADE is fully BYOB), and settle in.
+Grab a pottery piece or set up a candle pour, open that sealed bottle of wine you picked up at the winery after reviewing the BYOB policy, and settle in.
 Two to three hours disappears fast when you're actually making something.
 Staff fires your piece in-house and ships it home within 7–14 days.

 Explore MADE